 GHG Protocol: Setting Organizational Boundaries

 This is the second article in our series about on the Greenhouse Gas Emissions Corporate Standard and the methodology behind it.
-We hope you find the articles both enlightening and helpful.

 This is the second article in our series, the first one can be found here, about on the Greenhouse Gas Emissions Corporate Standard and the methodology behind it.
-Here is the first one.
-We hope you find the articles both enlightening and helpful.

 Setting Organizational Boundaries